 NOTE 2 – The table above assumes that two operating bands, where the frequency ranges defined either in Note 2 or 3 in the scope would be overlapping, are not deployed in the same geographical area.
 For such a case of operation with overlapping frequency arrangements in the same geographical area, special co-existence requirements may apply that are not covered by this Recommendation.

+NOTE 3 – TDD base stations deployed in the same geographical area, that are synchronized and use the same or adjacent operating bands can transmit without additional co-existence requirements.
+For unsynchronized base stations, special co-existence requirements may apply that are not covered by this Recommendation.

 The power of any spurious emission shall not exceed the limits of Table 9C for a Home BS where requirements for co-existence with a Home BS type listed in the first column apply.

 TABLE 9C